 $env:PROJECT=$(gcloud config get-value project)

-To verify that your current GCP is correctly registered as this variable:
+To verify that your current Google Cloud is correctly registered as this variable:

 Change to your project folder, then navigate to the tutorial sample folder: